When you own a pontoon boat, the temptation is to focus most

 You’ll also want to keep in mind the times and places that

-are best suited for cleaning your pontoon.
+are best suited to clean your pontoon boat sides.
 Do you regularly bring it out of the

 water?
 If so, you’ll probably have no problem identifying a safe location for